Master of Science in Exercise Physiology Program Curriculum

 The Carroll University Master of Science in Exercise Physiology Program includes two concentrations, Clinical Exercise Physiology (CEP) and Strength and Conditioning (SC).
-Both concentrations would require a total of 58 credit hours to include 10 credits of core requirements, 36-39 credits of concentration requirements (including practicum/internship courses), and 9-12 credits of electives.
-All students will complete a master's thesis as the culminating experience during the second year of the program will take 3 credits of electives.
+Both concentrations require a total of 58 credit hours to include 9 credits of core requirements, and 46-49 credits of concentration requirements (including practicum/internship courses).
+Students electing to take the non-thesis option to fulfill the research requirements of the program will take 3 credits of electives.

 The majority of lectures and labs are offered at the Center for Graduate Studies in the late afternoon.
 The CGS houses a state-of-the-art exercise physiology lab.

 Clinical Exercise Physiology Concentration (CEP)

-Upon completion of the Clinical Exercise Physiology concentration, students will be eligible to sit for the ACSM RCEP certification exam, would be prepared to work in a variety of clinical rehabilitation settings, and prepared for a job in inpatient, transitional and outpatient rehabilitation programs, as well as a variety of community and hospital-based preventive cardiology programs.
+Upon completion of the Clinical Exercise Physiology concentration, students will be eligible to sit for the ACSM-RCEP or ACSM-CEP certification exams, would be prepared to work in a variety of clinical rehabilitation settings, and prepared for a job in inpatient, transitional, outpatient and maintenance rehabilitation programs, stress testing, and a variety of community and hospital-based preventive cardiology programs.
 The scope of practice for a clinical exercise physiologist includes:

 - Working with individuals referred by, or are currently under the care of, a physician.